Note

 - Agents for Copilot

-These insights show how many users are engaging with various Copilot features compared to the total number of users enabled over a 28-day period.
+These insights show how many users engage with various Copilot features compared to the total number of users enabled over a 28-day period.

 Note

-When you select the settings to opt out specific user groups from calculating People experience insights in Adoption Score, the AI adoption category would not respect that opt out for the current release.
+When you select the settings to opt out specific user groups from calculating People experience insights in Adoption Score, the AI adoption category doesn't respect that opt out for the current release.

 Sentiment survey upload experience

-In this section, you can upload Copilot survey results to have them displayed in the Microsoft Copilot Dashboard.
+In this section, you can upload Copilot survey results to display them in the Microsoft Copilot Dashboard.

 Note

-You won't be able to view the results on this page; they're only available in the Microsoft Copilot Dashboard.
+You can't view the results on this page; they're only available in the Microsoft Copilot Dashboard.

 Use this feature to provide your organizational leaders with a centralized location for insights on how users feel about the AI adoption they receive from Copilot.